 - How have the symptoms affected daily activities?

-There are a number of tests to diagnose osteoarthritis:
+A number of tests can help to diagnose OA:

-- Joint aspiration involves using a needle to draw a sample of fluid from the joint.
-That fluid is then checked in a laboratory for signs of other joint problems such as gout or infection.
+Joint aspiration: The doctor uses a needle to draw a sample of fluid from the joint.
+They send the fluid to a laboratory for tests to check for signs of other joint problems, such as gout or infection.

-- Magnetic resonance imaging (MRI) can provide detailed images of the person's knees, which may show fluid buildup in the thigh or knee bones.
+Magnetic resonance imaging (MRI): This can provide detailed images of the knees, which may show fluid buildup in the thigh or knee bones.

-- X-rays can reveal whether the knee joints have been damaged in the later stages, but may not reveal damage in the early stages.
+X-rays: These can reveal damage to the knee joints in the later stages but may not detect changes in the early stages.

-There are some lifestyle changes that can relieve the pain and stiffness caused by knee arthritis:
+Some lifestyle changes can relieve the pain and stiffness that occurs with knee arthritis:

 Swimming is ideal because the buoyancy of the water takes pressure off the joints, while the warmth soothes them.

-Exercise increases motion and flexibility, and strengthens the muscles that support the joints.
-Exercise also helps people to maintain a healthy weight.
+Exercise increases motion and flexibility and strengthens the muscles that support the joints.
+It also helps people to maintain a healthy weight.